Stravaiger Poetry

 Sic serenity resides here, unner shelter o oak

-Wi sweit smell o cherry frae wid burnin smoke
+Wi sweet smell o cherry frae wid burnin smoke

 An the eer gentle flawin soon o the brock